 Your employer must provide up to a total of 40 hours of earned sick leave every benefit year.
-Your employer's benefit year is:

-End of Benefit Year:
+Your employer's benefit year is: Start of Benefit Year: End of Benefit Year

 Rate of Accrual

 You accrue earned sick leave at the rate of 1 hour for every 30 hours worked, up to a maximum of 40 hours of leave per benefit year.
 Alternatively, your employer can provide you with 40 hours of earned sick leave up front.